-Quarterly reports are prepared by each of the business units, across all locations including the Group's overseas operations.
+Quarterly risk reports are prepared by each of the business units, across all locations including the Group's overseas operations.
 The quarterly reports include issues of material risk.
-These reports are discussed in detail by Executive Management, which includes the Executive Directors of FCAM.
+These reports are discussed in detail by Group Management, which includes the Executive Directors of FCAM.
 All significant items are identified and reported to the Board on a regular basis.

-R&C facilitates the identification and documentation of risk in the business and helps the business identify mitigating actions.
-In addition, any business incidents, including mandate breaches, are reported by the business to R&C where they are recorded and progress actively monitored until resolved.
+The risk function facilitates the identification and documentation of risk in the business and helps the business identify mitigating actions.
+In addition, any business incidents, including mandate breaches, are reported by the business to the risk team where they are recorded and progress actively monitored until resolved.